Freight Shipping from Charleston to Richmond

 How much does it cost to ship freight from Charleston to Richmond?

-Full truckload (FTL) rates from Charleston, SC to Richmond, VA currently range from $1,000-$1,232 for a standard dry van load over the 465-mile route.
+Full truckload (FTL) rates from Charleston, SC to Richmond, VA currently range $1,000-$1,232 (roughly $2.15-$2.67 per mile over 465 miles).
 LTL shipments typically cost $456-$795 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Richmond?

-Standard FTL transit from Charleston to Richmond is approximately 8 hrs by truck over 465 miles.
+Standard FTL transit from Charleston to Richmond is approximately 8 hrs by truck over 465 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Charleston to Richmond freight?